Auto Subtitle Translator

 - Environment Variable for API Key: Securely uses the

-environment variable. - Background Operation: Runs within a
+GEMINI_API_KEYenvironment variable. - Background Operation: Runs within a

-session, allowing it to operate independently of your active SSH connection. - Detailed Logging:
+tmuxsession, allowing it to operate independently of your active SSH connection. - Detailed Logging:

-command (typically the last block of output after progress indicators).- Easy Installation & Management: A comprehensive setup script handles installation, uninstallation, and updates.
+monitor.log: Tracks file detection and script operation.process.log: Logs the output and status of eachgst translatecommand (typically the last block of output after progress indicators).- Easy Installation & Management: A comprehensive setup script handles installation, uninstallation, and updates.

 Prerequisites